HEAL/platform-documentation/docs/study-registration/registering-your-study.md

 ![](../img/completed_reg_form.png)

-## Step 4: Fill out your CEDAR form
+## Next Steps: Fill out your CEDAR form

-The act of submitting the form will result in the creation of a metadata input form within your CEDAR account:
+The act of submitting the study registration form will result in the creation of a metadata input form within your CEDAR account:

 - Find the form for your study under the Shared with Me folder on CEDAR